mitchell-lang/docs/tutorials/tutorial-gbdt.md

 to import everything.

 Of particular interest in CartReal is the function `train`, which has type `(D.features * D.label) list -> D.t`.
-(Here `D` is short for the kind of decision tree we told `CartReal` to use.)
-To the left of the arrow are the types of the inputs to the function, in the form of a pair (also known as a "product type", hence the use of the infix `*`).
+Here `D` is short for the kind of decision tree we told `CartReal` to use.

+To the left of the arrow are the types of the inputs to the function, in the form of a pair.
+A pair type is also known as a "product type", hence the use of the infix `*` to form the type of a pair with `D.features` on the left and `D.label` on the right.
 To the right of the arrow is type of the output.

 In Mitchell some types, like `list`, work with other types.
 For example, a list of integers would have type `int list`.
 In this case, the input to `train`